mui/material-ui/docs/src/pages/components/transitions/transitions-ja.md

 - Accepts an `in` prop.
 This corresponds to the open/close state.
 - Call the `onEnter` callback prop when the enter transition starts.
 - Call the `onExited` callback prop when the exit transition is completed.
-These two callbacks allow to unmount the children when in a closed state and fully transitioned.
+Call the `onExited` callback prop when the exit transition is completed.

 For more information on creating a custom transition, visit the [React Transition Group Transition docs](http://reactcommunity.org/react-transition-group/transition).